What is property transfer tax in California?

 - Lease or lease modification agreements

 - Life estate

-Some exceptions to this tax act are “writing to secure debt” such as mortgages, deeds of trust, reverse mortgages, and even installment sale contracts.
+Exceptions to this tax act include “writings to secure debt” such as mortgages, deeds of trust, reverse mortgages, and even installment sale contracts.

 The amount that California property transfer tax is often calculated by is $1.10 per $1,000 of property value.
 This amount could be more, however, if the property is located in a charter city.

 Ask one of our experts to see if you qualify for exemptions or refunds.